apoorv74/behind_bars/content/docs/what-i-do.md

 Can we, with the same passion and intensity, also come together to demand social justice for all, demand transparency from the ones who govern us and create institutions that help our democracy to thrive and not die.
 We'll keep searching for an answer through our work.

-> “Have patience with everything that remains unsolved in your heart.
-    > ...live in the question.”
+> “Have patience with everything that remains unsolved in your heart....live in the question.”

 ― Rainer Maria Rilke